Modification Date: 2018-07-04 22:55:36

-This recipe has been tuned to have about the same drying and fired shrinkage as the target clay body (Plainsman M390).
-It has more Zircopax, more stain and less flux than previous ones.
-The objective has been to match fired shrinkage (see bi-clay strips below).
-Thus, this is not vitreous like a porcelain.
+This recipe has been tuned to have about the same drying and fired shrinkage as the target clay bodies Plainsman M390 and M340 (this has more Zircopax and less flux than previous trials).
+Fired shrinkage was matched using the EBCT test.

 This is a white engobe (L3954B) drying on two dark burning cone 6 stoneware leather-hard mugs (Plainsman M390).
 Those lumps are on the left cannot be screened out, they are agglomerates.
-That slip has excessive flocculant (Epsom salts are added to gel the slurry so that it stays put on the piece after dipping).
-About 4 drops of Darvan were added to one gallon of the slurry, this immediately transformed the slurry, making it smooth and a perfect consistency for application.
+That slip has excessive flocculant (powdered Epsom salts are added to gel it so that it stays put on the piece after dipping).
+About 4 drops of Darvan were added to one gallon of the slurry, this immediately made it smooth and a perfect consistency for application.
 It remains stable on ware (without runs).
-Engobes require tight control to have the right specific gravity, viscosity and thixotropy.
-When they are right they are a joy to use, when they are not your ware is ruined.
+Engobes require tight control to have the right viscosity and thixotropy (which can be achieved over a range of specific gravities (about 1.45-1.6).
+When they are right they are a joy to use, when they are not ware is ruined.

 The body is buff burning Plainsman M340 (cone 6).
 The amber colored glaze is 80% Alberta Slip (raw:calcine mix) with 20% of each frit.
 The white engobe on the inside of mug 1 is L3954A (also glazed inside using transparent G2926B).
 These frits are producing an amber gloss glaze of high quality.
 On the outside of mug 1 we see the 3195 version on the white slip until midway down, then on the bare buff clay (the other has the 3249 version).
 These mugs are fired using a drop-and-soak firing schedule.
 There is a caution: Frit 3249 has a very low thermal expansion, use it on bodies that craze other glazes (like Plainsman P300), it could shiver on stonewares like this.